Any clamp that holds a 3/8" rod will work.

-This Tama Clamp gives you lots of adjustment options.
+This clamp gives you lots of adjustment options.

 It's a bit more robust than you may need, but I like it when I want my Machine mounted in a very specific spot.

-This Tama clamp is small and works great if you are in a tight space.
+This one is small and works great if you are in a tight space.

-Just be careful because your Machine is closer to the cymbal stand and you'll need to make sure you have enough clearance.
+Just be careful, your Machine will be closer to the stand, make sure you have enough clearance to hit the beater.